AI vs. Human Translators: Who Understands Your Message Best?

 Example:

-- AI: “He kicked the bucket” → “Il a donné un coup de pied au seau” (literal in French)
+- AI: “He kicked the bucket” → “Il a donné un coup de pied au seau” (literal French)

 - Human: “Il est mort” (understood as “he died” in French)